EESC-USP-FaultAI/preprocessing/README.md

 # Signal Processing and Metrics Calculation

 This repository contains various modules and scripts for signal processing and metrics calculation.
-The project includes functionalities for preprocessing, feature extraction, and evaluation of signals using different methods such as wavelet transform, Fourier transform, and variational mode decomposition (VMD).
+The project includes functionalities for preprocessing, feature extraction, and evaluation of signals using different methods such as wavelet transform, Fourier transform, and variational mode decomposition.

 ## Project Structure